Transurethral Resection of the Prostate (TURP)

 Your doctor will give you medicine to make you sleep or feel relaxed.
 You will be kept comfortable.
 If you are awake during the surgery, you will get medicine to numb you from the chest down.

 The doctor puts a thin, lighted tube into your urethra.
 This is called a scope.
 It goes in through the opening in your penis.
-Then the doctor puts a small surgical laser through the scope.
-The laser is used to remove the part of the prostate that is blocking urine flow.
+Then the doctor puts small surgical tools through the scope.
+These tools are used to remove the part of the prostate that is blocking urine flow.
 When the doctor is finished, he or she takes out the scope.

 This surgery may make it easier for you to urinate.
 You may have better control when you start and stop your urine stream.
 And you may feel like you get more relief when you urinate.

-You may go home from the hospital on the day of surgery.
-You may be able to go back to work or most of your usual routine after a few days.
-But for about 2 weeks, you will need to avoid heavy lifting and activities that might put extra pressure on your bladder.
+Most men go home from the hospital 1 or 2 days after surgery.
+You may be able to go back to work or most of your usual routine in 1 to 3 weeks.
+But for about 6 weeks, you will need to avoid heavy lifting and activities that might put extra pressure on your bladder.

 You may stay in the hospital for 1 to 2 days after the surgery.
 You may be able to go back to work and do many of your usual activities in 1 to 3 weeks.
 But it is important to avoid heavy lifting or strenuous activities for about 6 weeks.